pk-sarker/system-design/README.md

 Depending upon the consistency level, some distributed systems like Cassandra still serve write requests even when nodes are down.
 For example, if we have the replication factor of three and the client is writing with a quorum consistency level.
-This means that if one of the nodes is down, Cassandra can still write on the remaining two nodes to fulfill the consistency level, hence, making the write successful.
+This means that if one of the nodes is down, Cassandra can still write on the remaining two nodes to fulfill the consistency level, hence, making the write successful.Hinted Handoff

 ![Hinted Handoff](./img/hinted-handoff.png)